KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

    existing system accessibility features.
 -  The application provides more than one method to perform keyboard tasks whenever possible.
--  There are alternative key combinations wherever possible.
+-  There are alternative keyboard shortcuts wherever possible.
--  There are no awkward reaches for frequently performed keyboard operations.
+-  Frequently-accessed keyboard shortcuts should be physically easy to access and not require awkwardly bending the wrist or fingers.
--  The application does not use repetitive, simultaneous keypresses.
+-  The application does not require repetitive, simultaneous keypresses.
 -  The application provides keyboard equivalents for all mouse functions.
--  Any text or object that can be selected with the mouse can also be selected with the keyboard alone.
--  Any object that can be resized or moved with the mouse can also be resized or moved with the keyboard alone.
+-  The application provides keyboard equivalents for all mouse-based functions, including selecting, moving, and resizing items.
 -  The application does not use any general navigation functions to trigger operations.
--  All keyboard-invoked menus, windows and tooltips appear near the object they relate to.
+-  All keyboard-invoked menus, windows, and tooltips appear near the object they relate to.

 Testing